 Sophia A. Idrissi

-No problem Sophia, You can never ask too many questions.
+You can never ask too many questions.
 When you add glaze to any paint, acrylic or latex, it makes it stay wet longer.
 So you have time to wipe off if you don't like what you see.
 Remember that it will dry a little darker than when it is wet.
-Walmart will mix the latex - you only need a quart of each.
-But you have to mix your own glaze.
-Lowe's mixes glazes for you but I think you would have to buy a gallon of each because the glaze is already mixed in.
-Maybe take a paint chip from Walmart and visit them to see.
-Home Depot also mixes glazes but for either store, I cannot say I have tried their glaze.
+Lowe's used to mix glazes for you but not anymore.
 As I said, I used Floetrol for my glaze.
-Walmart does not mix glaze.
 The reason I mix my own is cause I can always add more paint if it's too light.
 If you get it pre-mixed, you're stuck or have to buy another.
 As for the paint to use with the glaze, it doesn't matter but I always use satin cause then I could use the paint on another project.
-Oh and the burnt umber is KILZ Casual Colors in Walmart. the color is called H27.
 The colors will look dark to you but keep in mind that when you add the glaze and pounce it with the poofy pad, the colors will look a whole light lighter.
 Let me know how it goes.
 Please remember to practice on a few boards first till you get the darkness and style you want.
 You can never practice enough.
 I am faux painting vinyl tile in my family room and I have done 2 boards so far and am going to adjust one of them.

 Good morning Sandy,

 I am having trouble initiating the old world parchment look.
 I purchased the colors you suggested in your color guide.
 I found that the two colors looked very similar.
 Anyway I tried it.
 I found that the dark brown color was taking over the lighter color.
-So I tried the colors suggested in your letter to Sophia Assaad-Idrissi and the same thing happened.
-The Woodland Oak is very close in color to the Burnt Umber.
-It does not resemble the color you used in the video.
-Nor does it look similar to the colors from her picture.
-You stated the woodland oak should be a golden brown, but it looks more like dark brown even with the glazed mixed in.
+So I tried the colors suggested in your letter to Sophia.
 Am I using the wrong color?
 Why is the dark brown over powering the other color?
 Can you please help?
 Can you also inform me if I am using the wrong color?
 P.S.
-I went to walmart and asked for a golden brown and it seemed to be closer to the colors you had.
 Your help is greatly appreciated.

 Thank you, for your swift reply.
 One question though in the video you mentioned one of the colors used gave the appearance of a golden brown and the other like a coffee color.
 On your palette in the video I noticed it appeared golden brown and the colors were distinctly different.
 When I used them neither color looked golden brown no matter how much glaze I used.
 They both looked like chocolate brown.
 The more glaze I used it did not look golden and that is why I think I am doing it wrong or using the wrong colors.
 Also, yes by board is a satin finish.
 I will incorporate what you have said and I thank you greatly.
 I hope I have not been a bother.

-No bother.
+No bother, Natasha.
 To verify exactly, I used acrylic colors in the DVD.
 The colors are raw sienna and burnt umber.
 Since customers began to ask what colors to use, I decided to get the colors matched to latex paint.
 There is a slight difference but not much.
 When I fauxed with the latex paint, it was very similar to what I got when I did the video.
 Remember that the video is film and it had light on it for the benefit of seeing the technique.
 In person, it is not light.
 Check to see if the color you got from Sherwin Williams is Florentine brass because it definitely is golden brown when you add glaze to it.
 It is no where near chocolate brown.
-The burnt umber is nearly exact to the Turkish Coffee.
 Let me know.

 God bless you,